Marcus Garvey: Travels abroad: 1910–1914

-In early 1913 he was employed as a messenger and handyman for the African Times and Orient Review, a magazine based in Fleet Street that was edited by Dusé Mohamed Ali.
+In early 1913, he was employed as a messenger and handyman for the African Times and Orient Review, a magazine based in Fleet Street that was edited by Dusé Mohamed Ali.
 The magazine advocated Ethiopianism and home rule for British-ruled Egypt.
-In 1914, Mohamed Ali began employing Garvey's services as a writer for the magazine.
+In 1914, Mohamed Ali began employing Garvey as a writer for the magazine.
 Garvey also took several evening classes in law at Birkbeck College in Bloomsbury.
 He planned a tour of Europe, spending time in Glasgow, Paris, Monte Carlo, Boulogne, and Madrid.

 Back in London, he wrote an article on Jamaica for the Tourist magazine, and spent time reading in the library of the British Museum.
 There he discovered Up from Slavery, a book by the African-American entrepreneur and activist Booker T. Washington.
 Washington's book heavily influenced Garvey.
 Now almost financially destitute and deciding to return to Jamaica, he unsuccessfully asked both the Colonial Office and the Anti-Slavery and Aborigines' Protection Society to pay for his journey.
 After managing to save the funds for a fare, he boarded the SS Trent in June 1914 for a three-week journey across the Atlantic.
 En route home, Garvey talked with an Afro-Caribbean missionary who had spent time in Basutoland and taken a Basuto wife.
 Discovering more about colonial Africa from this man, Garvey began to envision a movement that would politically unify black people of African descent across the world.